-The first four years of study consist of theoretical, practical and clinical training in basic medical sciences and physiotherapy.
+The four years of study consist of theoretical, practical and clinical training in basic medical sciences and physiotherapy.
 An additional community service year, which does not form part of the university training, is compulsory.

-- Community service: An informed community is a healthy community.
+- Clinical training: Undergraduate student training takes place in private and government hospitals in Pretoria.
+Private practices and the Sports Centre based at the University of Pretoria are also used.
+Community-based training of undergraduate students takes place in the communities of Mamelodi, Hammanskraal, Daspoort and Eersterust, and at various homes for the aged in Pretoria. - Community service: An informed community is a healthy community.
 Consequently, much time is spent instructing patients and those who care for them.
 Patients are also taught to monitor their own health and to be physically active.
 Community-based training of undergraduate students takes place in the communities of Mamelodi, Hammanskraal, Daspoort and Eersterust, at various homes for the aged in Pretoria, and at the Sports Centre of the University of Pretoria. - Research: A proactive research environment enjoys high priority at the undergraduate and postgraduate levels, and undergraduate students are introduced to the research process under the guidance of staff members.